dustgit/BeepBoop/README.md

 * This program does nothing to numbers below 1.
     * Example Input: -4
     * Example Output: -4
+* This program creates a range of numbers from 0 to 5 dependent on the user input.
+    * Example Input: 5
+    * Example Output: [0, 1, 2, 3, 4, 5]
 * This program replaces all digits of a number that contains a 0 with _"Beep!"_
     * Example Input: 20
     * Example Output: _"Beep!"_